lucian-rus/build-pf/README.md

 * add scripts that allow users to build from source
 * proper readme
 * proper architecture
+* search for CMakeLists and generate automatically the lib.json files
+* global paths are resolved relative to the parent lib -> this is incorrect as it generates dumb paths

 ### building and running
 * to build, run `go build` and copy the `gobi` executable to a global path